BeeBeeBethC/Portfolio-Project-2/TESTING.md

 ## Wave Testing

-I wanted to check that the project was still as accessible as possible, the alerts link back to the fact that theres lots of aria labels close to one another which it marks as suspicious. apart from that there are no other issues.
+I wanted to check that the project was still as accessible as possible, the alerts link back to the fact that theres lots of aria labels close to one another which it marks as suspicious.
+Apart from that there are no other issues.

 ![wave-testing](assets/documentation-screenshots/wave.png)